-Conclusions and final remarks by EEC Actions Taken by the Institution For Official Use ONLY Alignment with Industry Needs: While the program successfully engages research-oriented stakeholders, it lacks sufficient alignment with the broader industrial ecosystem of Cyprus, including SMEs and larger enterprises.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response Alignment with Industry Needs: While the program successfully engages research-oriented stakeholders, it lacks sufficient alignment with the broader industrial ecosystem of Cyprus, including SMEs and larger enterprises.
 This gap limits the program's appeal and applicability for diverse professional pathways.
 Recommendation: Establish stronger collaboration with industrial stakeholders, including those in digital solutions, to ensure curriculum relevance.
 Regular consultation with industry representatives can guide course content and better prepare students for employment in varied professional settings.
 The MSc in HCl is a hands-on program that will provide graduates not only with theoretical knowledge, but with applied skills as well.
 There are many courses of a practical nature, and the program aims to attract audiences from all over the world.
 We believe that the link with the industry is evident.
 As mentioned above in #1, our immediate action is the formation of Advisory Boards at the school level.
 This will provide a set of go-to stakeholders who can be consulted on a regular basis, and at the same time, facilitate better communication and networking between the OUC and the broader society.
-Choose level of compliance: Workload and Course Structure: The current ECTS allocation is uneven, with foundational courses overly dense and specialized courses lighter in content.
+Partially Compliance The importance of liaising with industry is evident but solid link with industry has not been demonstrated yet.
+This specific point should be assessed again in the future.
+Workload and Course Structure: The current ECTS allocation is uneven, with foundational courses overly dense and specialized courses lighter in content.
 Recommendation: Balance the ECTS distribution by either dividing comprehensive courses like "User Research and Evaluation" into smaller modules or expanding the content of specialized courses.
-Increasing elective course options will also enhance curriculum flexibility and student satisfaction As detailed in #1, we have moved forward with the recommendation to split User Research and Evaluation into two distinct modules, to allow ample time for students to engage with the content of the course.
+Increasing elective As detailed in #1, we have moved forward with the recommendation to split User Research and Evaluation into two distinct modules, to allow ample time for students to engage with the content of the course.
 We have also adopted the suggestion to include additional electives, as reflected in the revised application.
-Choose level of compliance: Program Title and Scope: We have documented our position on the two alternative recommendations above in #1.
-Following the many high-quality Choose level of compliance:
+Compliance No comments.